nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 4a.
 User cancels the confirmation of deletion.
     * 4a1.
 Student profile is not created; the student is returned to the home page.

   Use case ends.

-**Use case: UC0X - Find a student’s profile**

-MSS:

-1. User enters the `find_student` command, along with a keyword from the student’s name.
-2. TutorBuddy displays all students’ profiles matching the keyword if any.

-   Use case ends.

-Extensions:

-* 1a.
-TutorBuddy detects empty keyword field
-    * 1a1.
-TutorBuddy displays an error message for no keyword specified.

-  Use case ends.